abs13/Image-Compare/Howto.md

 Algorithm used was *phash* or perceptual hash.
 The perceptual hash of two images is calculated followed by the hamming distance.

+## Assumptions:
+    The users uses a OS specific input csv file with approriate root dir (e.g. windows paths begin with '<dirve name>:\' and linux/macOS paths begin with '/' ) If wrong platform paths are detected, the image files are considered to be missing and the comparison is skipped for the row

 ## Platform Support
 - The pre-built executable can be run on Windows 10, Linux and Mac OSX (Mojave and Catalina).